 I never had worked in high fashion before, had never experienced it when I was a model before.
 I appreciate it, being able to work with such talented people, It feels like a gift now.
 I think for everyone everything happens at the right time, and this is my time.

+Is there anyone in particular you’d really like to work with?
 Peter Lindbergh.
 I just love what he does.
 I would love to see who this man is and how he works.

+Tell me about your relationship with Riccardo Tisci — you’re in the new Givenchy campaign and you just worked with him again on the Givenchy Pre-Fall lookbook.
+How did you meet?
 I met him when I was doing my castings for the shows.
 He asked me, “Are you a dancer or an actress?,” and I said, “No, I’m a visual artist,” and he said, “Oh, I can see that.”
 He senses something else in models, another story behind [just the face].

+How do you spend your free time?
 I do hatha yoga a lot.
 I like to read — I’m reading Shantaram, it’s really great.
 I haven’t finished it yet, but it’s a great traveling book because it’s not too difficult to read, but it’s exciting.
 I also like to walk in town and observe, to sit in the metro and watch people, or just sit somewhere and watch people.

+What’s your favorite place to vacation?
 I love Italy, the most recent time I was there was for my brother’s wedding a couple of years ago.
 My dream is to go to India.
 Rajasthan to start, but everywhere, really.
 My boyfriend traveled a lot in India, he has been telling me about it.

+How long have you two been together?
 A little more than two years.
 He’s a photographer — he’s editing his photos now — he does documentary photography and makes films, too.
 We met a couple of years before we got together — Vincent photographed me, in Marseilles.
 We just walked in the city and he took pictures, there was no posing.
 And we had coffee and dinner.
 It was for a magazine for the train.

+Any New Year’s resolutions or things you’d like to accomplish this year?
 It’s more about a state of mind — I want to take everything really positive, to turn everything into something positive.

+And what about tonight, what are you up to tonight?
 We plan to go out to dinner at Cinema Paradiso.
 It’s pizza place, but it’s really good.